 Hello Foxes Children and your families

-All pupils have received a learning pack, although the main thing I can stress at this time is to BE KIND TO YOURSELF.
+My main message to you all is BE KIND TO YOURSELF.
 Take each day as it comes and stay safe with your families.
-Keep in contact with friends, families and other parents from school if you choose to, be a support and use others for support.
+Keep in contact with friends, families and other parents from school if you choose to: be a support and use others for support.

-The sunshine is a great relief, get in the garden if you can and enjoy nature and fresh air.
+Can you jump in leaves, hear them crunch.
 Can you make a tree rubbing with crayons and paper?
-Can you plant seeds or garden?
 Can you jump on a trampoline and count how many times?
 Can you blow bubbles and try and catch them?
 Can you use chalk and make marks on the wall or floor?
 Can you kick, throw or catch a ball?

-If you can get out and about, go for a walk in a quiet place, post a letter, or look for rainbows that may start appearing in windows.
-Can you decorate, draw or paint a rainbow to add to your own home?
-If you paint directly onto a window remember to add a splash of washing up liquid to help the paint wash off later.
+If you can get out and about, go for a walk in a quiet place, or look for pumpkins that may start appearing in windows ready for Halloween - can you add one to your window too?

-Be active - use some of the sensory exercises from your pack or join in action songs that you can find on you tube.
-Some of the aerobic sessions online may be a little tricky for Foxes but if you copy actions to fun songs they may copy or tolerate you gently supporting them.
+Be active - use some of the sensory exercises listed below or join in action songs that you can find on you tube.
+If you copy actions to fun songs Foxes children may copy or tolerate you gently supporting them.